albertomontesg/davis-interactive/docs/pages/user_guide/installation.md

 ## PyPi Install

-To install the package you must run the following command on your bash command line terminal:
+To install the package you can run the following command on your bash command line terminal:

 ```bash
 # Python 3